-This museum is, depending on your view, either a piece of art itself or an eyesore.
+The Pompidou Center is, depending on your view, either a piece of art itself or an eyesore.
 The reason?
-All of the building’s infrastructure is on the outside for all to see (rather than being buried in the buildings’ bowels).
-The public sees its skeletal supports, escalators, elevators, air, water and power ducts.
+The building’s infrastructure is on the outside for all to see rather than being buried in the building’s bowels.
+The public sees its skeletal supports, escalators, elevators, air, water, and power ducts.
 And if this weren’t enough, each element is painted in bright colors to ensure it gets your attention.
 Not that this is entirely an attention-grabbing gimmick, though.
 There is also a practical reason as it opens the interior to maximize the possible viewing space.

-And all this space is needed to accommodate art of the 20th century, from Matisse and Picasso, to Miro and Calder, Pollock and Lichtenstein, through many more artists between and after these masters.
-And this is not even to mention all the research and restoration facilities, the administrative offices and so forth.
+It needs all this space to accommodate its modern art collection of the 20th century.
+It provides a high-level review of the most significant artists and movements of the last hundred years, ending with pieces from the last few years.
+Artists include Matisse, Picasso, Miro, Calder, Pollock, Lichtenstein, through many more artists between and after these masters.
+And this is not even to mention all the research and restoration facilities, the administrative offices, and so forth contained in the structure.

 But before you even get inside, you are distracted (pleasantly) by street performers and by the fun at the Stravinsky fountain.

 The most important part of the museum’s permanent collection covers the primary artistic styles and schools that emerged between 1905 and 1960.
 An overview that began with a few works by Kandinsky, Chagall, and Roussault suggested how these artists presaged the century’s long-term trend toward abstractionism.

 It then provided a high-level overview of the most important (and some of the lesser important) approaches to art that helped to reshape how all types of artists, architects, and designers have viewed and represented the world (not to speak of ideas, senses, and emotions) and art ever since.